AlephFive/ESP32_proj2/README.md

 ## How to run ESP32 code:
+The code to run is under the inputTester folder.
 The ESP32 code constantly sends sensor data via serial every 10ms.
 Pin number and connected components are as follows:

 ![PXL_20220307_210900644](https://user-images.githubusercontent.com/6265129/157605316-7e253796-1d6b-4689-ac29-9e982f3b22d1.jpg)